-In our pooled analysis of six birth cohorts, TRAP was not associated with the prevalence of childhood AD.
+TRAP was not associated with the prevalence of childhood AD.
 We did not find an association in pooled or in any of the cohort-specific analyses.
 Our findings are in line with findings of other studies from Western countries showing null effects for associations between early life exposure to NO2 and childhood AD, e.g. in a Spanish birth cohort of 2,199 infants (8) or in a cross-sectional study of 4,901 children from France (10).
 In contrast, other studies showed associations between soot and doctor-diagnosed eczema at 6 years in 2,578 children of the German GINIplus/LISAplus study (6), between self-reported truck traffic on the street of residence and eczema symptoms in 315,572 children of the International Study of Asthma and Allergies in Childhood (ISAAC) (25) and between mean annual NO2 levels and AD in 91,642 children of the National Survey of Children’s Health (NSCH) (26).
 In this regard, the association between air pollution and AD remains inconsistent and further research is needed to investigate the impact of air pollution on AD, e.g. with more detailed AD phenotypes incorporating severity of AD symptoms or allergic sensitization.

 Marginal genetic and gene-environment interaction effects

-(27)We found some indication for an impact of oxidative stress and inflammation SNPs on AD, identified using a combined analysis in which all considered SNPs were incorporated in a weighted GRS.
+Our study was underpowered to detect marginal genetic effects on the single SNP level.
+A post-hoc power analysis showed that with our given sample size we could only reach a power>0.8 to detect associations with OR>1.2, which is larger than we would expect comparing the results of a current GWAS on AD (27).
+However, we found some indication for an impact of oxidative stress and inflammation SNPs on AD, identified using a combined analysis in which all considered SNPs were incorporated in a weighted GRS.

 Furthermore, a statistically significant interaction between the GRS and TRAP on the prevalence of childhood AD up to the age of 2 years was found.
 This interaction was mainly driven by a higher susceptibility to air pollution-induced AD in TNF rs1800629 minor allele (A) carriers.
 This is in line with Melén et al. who showed that the effect of TRAP on childhood allergy appears to be modified by TNF (and GSTP1) variants (18).
 TNF is an oxidative stress and inflammation gene and thereby involved in the susceptibility against environmental factors (28).